aaronparker/aaronparker.github.io/_posts/2018-03-16-vcredist-powershell-module.md

 # Why VcRedist?

-At this point, I'm sure you're saying to yourself - &#8220;Aaron, haven't you just created [Chocolatey](https://chocolatey.org/)?&#8221;.
+At this point, I'm sure you're saying to yourself - "Aaron, haven't you just created [Chocolatey](https://chocolatey.org/)?".
 In a way yes, this module does exactly what you can do with Chocolatey - install the [Visual C++ Redistributables](https://chocolatey.org/packages/vcredist140) directly to the local machine.
 Although you can download and install all of the supported (and unsupported) Redistributables, the primary aim of the module is to provide a fast way to download and import the Redistributables into the Microsoft Deployment Toolkit or System Center Configuration Manager for operating system deployments.

 # Module